Aflame7121/koii-dumper-reveal/README_Prometheus.md

 ## Project Structure

-The project is structured as a modular blockchain transaction analysis node designed to work with the Koii network.
-While no explicit directory structure is currently present, the project is conceptualized with the following key components:
+The project is organized to support a comprehensive blockchain transaction analysis node for the Koii network.
+While the current repository contains minimal files, the project is designed with a modular approach to facilitate blockchain transaction monitoring and analysis.

-### Core Modules
+### Key Components

+The project structure is conceptualized to include the following key elements:

+- **Root Directory**
+  - Configuration and setup files for the project
+  - Core entry point for running the blockchain analysis node

+- **Key Files**
+  - `readme.md`: Project documentation and overview
+  - Potential configuration files for environment setup and dependency management

+### Planned Architectural Components

+The project architecture is designed to support:

-- **RPC Query Module**: Responsible for interacting with Koii's JSON-RPC API to retrieve blockchain transaction data
+- **Transaction Querying Module**: Responsible for retrieving blockchain transaction data
-- **Transaction Monitoring System**: Tracks and analyzes transactions, identifying exchanges and large transfers
+- **Analysis Engine**: Processes and flags significant wallet transactions
-- **API Implementation**: Provides RESTful endpoints for querying blockchain transaction information
+- **API Layer**: Provides endpoints for querying transaction data

-### Key Functional Areas
-- **Blockchain Interaction**: Handles connection and data retrieval from Koii's mainnet RPC
-- **Transaction Analysis**: Processes and flags significant wallet activities
-- **Verification Mechanism**: Ensures traceability of flagged transactions with block numbers and node signatures
+- **Verification Mechanism**: Ensures traceability and transparency of flagged transactions

-### Anticipated Configuration Files
-- `.env`: For storing configuration parameters like RPC endpoints and transaction thresholds
-- `package.json`: Manages project dependencies and scripts
+### Development Considerations

+The structure supports:
+- Modular design for easy extension and maintenance
+- Separation of concerns between data retrieval, analysis, and API presentation
-- Potential future configuration files for defining exchange addresses and analysis rules
+- Flexible configuration for monitoring different blockchain activities

-### Planned Development Structure
-The project is designed to be flexible and expandable, with potential future additions such as:
-- NFT minting module for flagged wallets
-- Enhanced reporting and alerting systems
-- Comprehensive testing suite

-Note: The actual implementation may vary, and the structure is based on the project's conceptual design.

 ## Technologies Used